 What is cannabidiol?

 As already briefly mentioned, cannabidiol is CBD.
 CBD has only become known in recent years, although it is one of the most important ingredients found in the hemp plant.
-In the meantime, however, the effect that CBD has on the human body has been much better researched.
+In the meantime, however, the way CBD interacts with the human body has been increasingly researched.

 An interesting aspect is that CBD can bind two receptors at the same time.
 Both CB2 and CB1 react here.
-For these reasons, CBD cannot provide a state of intoxication, as is the case with THC.
-Instead, it can have a mood-lifting effect.
+For these reasons, CBD does not produce a state of intoxication, as is the case with THC.
+Instead, it has been studied for potential mood-related effects.
 However, larger amounts have to be taken for this.

-CBD has also become known for its pain-reducing effect.
-It can also inhibit inflammation in the body.
+CBD has also been researched for potential pain-related properties.
+It has also been studied for potential effects on inflammation.
 Unlike cannabis, CBD has not yet been approved as a medicine.

-Background: What you should know about cannabis for MS
+Background: What you should know about cannabis in the context of MS

-Cannabis for MS is mainly used to increase your mobility.
-At the same time, the therapy is supposed to help you develop a higher pain tolerance.
-However, this form of treatment is still a therapeutic approach that is not easily accepted.
+Cannabis in the context of MS is mainly studied for mobility-related symptoms.
+At the same time, this approach is being explored for pain tolerance.
+However, this form of approach is still a path that is not easily accepted.
 Read on for more background information.

 Is cannabis for MS only available on prescription?